averycrespi/vtt-bridge/README.md

 - Roll ability checks, attack with weapons, cast spells, and more!
 - <kbd>Ctrl-Click</kbd> to roll with advantage and <kbd>Shift-Click</kbd> to roll with disadvantage.
-- Switch between visible commands (everyone can see) and hidden commands (only you and the GM can see).
+- Switch between visible commands (that everyone can see) and hidden commands (that only you and the GM can see).

 **Disclaimer**